mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Graffiti of a red cross on mini roundabout caused to spread racial hatred, 31st August :- [8098278](https://www.fixmystreet.com/report/8098278)
+- Roundabouts vandalised with red paint for the second time in a week, 31st August :- [8098126](https://www.fixmystreet.com/report/8098126)
 - Constant buses and lorries get stuck due to bad parking on opposite side of the road.
 Double yellow lines needed.
 Bus has been stuck there this morning for an hour, blocked roads both ways, police called, frustrating residents and passengers and driver of bus., 31st August :- [8097861](https://www.fixmystreet.com/report/8097861)
 - Signs and cone left behind, 31st August :- [8097835](https://www.fixmystreet.com/report/8097835)
 - 1 small bag for collect, 31st August :- [8097822](https://www.fixmystreet.com/report/8097822)